 On Ellie: Agolde jeans; H&M boots; Chanel bag

 Nineties trends cycle in and out of fashion constantly, and the latest one to experience a resurgence is ripped jeans.
 The jagged texture is eye-catching in photos and adds interest to even the simplest of outfits.

 On Claire: CapricornsStudios top

 Second-skin tops have been trending hard this year and show no signs of slowing down.
 They're a cool alternative to your favorite T-shirt or bodysuit, and a fun print makes an outfit pop.

 On Mecca: Asai top; BY FAR shoes

 4. Chunky Chains

 On Cass: Storets sweatsuit; Aureum Collective necklace

 Blame it on all the Zoom calls, but chunky chain necklaces have been everywhere as of late.
 Whether layered with other delicate necklaces or worn on their own, a bold chain dresses up any outfit and feels modern yet timeless all at once.

-I'm a sucker for texture, so the matching knit set trend is right up my alley.
-It's the perfect antidote to at-home style, as a knit set is both comfortable and chic, and the ribbed details are just begging to be photographed.
+I'm a sucker for texture, so the trending matching knit sets are right up my alley.
+They're the perfect antidote to at-home style, as a knit set is both comfortable and chic, and the ribbed details are just begging to be photographed.